Rules of Procedure

 RULES OF PROCEDURE

-Every Notice of Appeal to the Public Review Board shall be signed by the member or members appealing, shall be filed with the International President, pursuant to the requirements of Article 33, Section 3(f) of the 2002 Constitution, at Solidarity House, 8000 E. Jefferson Avenue, Detroit, Michigan 48214-2699.
-The appeal shall be accompanied by a Statement of Reasons for Appeal as required by Article 33, Section 4(a) of the 2002 Constitution, and shall include all of the arguments upon which the appellant will rely in disagreement with the decision of the International Executive Board (IEB).
+Every Notice of Appeal to the Public Review Board shall be signed by the member or members appealing, and filed with the International President, pursuant to the requirements of Article 33, Section 3(f) of the Constitution, at Solidarity House, 8000 E. Jefferson Avenue, Detroit, Michigan 48214-2699.
+The appeal shall be accompanied by a Statement of Reasons for Appeal as required by Article 33, Section 4(a) of the Constitution, and shall include all of the arguments upon which the appellant will rely in disagreement with the decision of the International Executive Board (IEB).
 At the same time, the appellant may file a courtesy copy of the appeal with the office of the PRB.

 (a) Upon receipt of a timely Notice of Appeal and Statement of Reasons for Appeal, the PRB will assign a Case number to the appeal and issue a Notification of Pending Appeal.
 A copy of the Notification of Pending Appeal and of these Rules of Procedure will then be sent to all of the parties.